The Best Lakes in Huaraz and the Hikes to Reach Them

 The Hike: Wilcawain & Lake Ahuac Hike

 Ahuac Lake sits at the end of a two-hour hike through fields tended by farmers and remote villages dotted with adobe homes.
 The trailhead itself is a pre-Inca archaeological site called Wilcawain.
-To call a visit to this turquoise lake an adventure, would be an understatement.
+To call a visit to this turquoise lake in Huaraz an adventure would be an understatement, as this mystically beautiful region will delight all of your senses.

 The Hike: Willcacocha Lake Hike

-The most unique aspect of Willcacocha Lake, as compared to the rest of the lakes in Huaraz featured on this list, is its location in the Cordillera Negra with views that look out over the paralleling Cordillera Blanca.
+The most unique aspect of Willcacocha Lake, as compared to every other lake in Huaraz featured on this list, is its location in the Cordillera Negra with views that look out over the paralleling Cordillera Blanca.
 The hike to it takes about four hours and passes through wildflower-laced countryside and adobe villages full of friendly Quechua-speaking locals.

 The Hike: The Best of Cordillera Huayhuash Trek

-The 6-day trek through the Cordillera Huayhuash culminates with a visit to this stunning mountain lake.
+The 6-day trek through the Cordillera Huayhuash culminates with a visit to this stunning mountain lake in Huaraz.
 After five days of traversing mountain pass after mountain pass, the serene Jahuacocha Lake is the ultimate finish line and the perfect setting to reflect on all that you’ve seen in the Huayhuash since Day 1.

 The Hike: Alpamayo Trek